Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels

-Our results provide empirical cues that can help platforms make such decisions.
-The methodological framework we use in this paper may also be used for other contexts and platforms to evaluate the effectiveness of moderation interventions.
-Additionally, platforms have at their disposal abundant data that can further clarify the trade-offs we have presented.
-We hope that future extensions of this work will yield more precise guidelines on how to handle problematic online communities.
+Lastly, the methodological framework we use in this paper may also be used in other contexts and platforms to evaluate the effectiveness of moderation interventions.
+Platforms have at their disposal abundant data that can help further clarify the trade-offs we discussed here.
+We hope that extensions of this work will yield more precise guidelines on how to handle problematic online communities.